ssarahs-lab/project2-moodtracker/README.md

 Live site: [Mood Tracker app](https://moodtracker.onrender.com/)

+!
+Note the live site is currently being migrated from Heroku to Render, hence some bugs might appear and require ironing out, bare with me ;)

 A user wants to track their mood to know what variables affect it, and use it to find out what correlates with mood.